Poblacion, Makati: Divisions

 Makati Heritage District is a heritage area bounded by the streets of J.P.
 Rizal, P. Burgos, R. Palma and Kalayaan Avenue.
 The Museo ng Makati, which was built in 1918 and has been used as Makati's town hall from 1918 to 1961, is situated in the poblacion along J.P.
 Rizal Avenue.
 The Saints Peter and Paul Parish Church, Poblacion River Park, Makati Science High School, Makati City High School and Makati City Public Market are situated in this district.

 Makati Commercial District is a commercial area bounded by the streets of Polaris, P. Burgos and Makati Avenue.
 It is known as the entertainment district of Makati, which restaurants, night clubs and boutique hotels in the city are mostly located in this area.
 On the west portion of the area, the Antel Lifestyle City, which houses the A. Venue Event Mall, is located.

 Picar Place is an upcoming mixed-use development by Picar Development located west of Century City which will contain one of the city's tallest buildings at 312 m, The Stratford Residences now under construction along Kalayaan Avenue.
-The area is currently the location of Buddha Bar Manila.
+The area was the location of the now defunct Buddha Bar Manila.

 Rockwell Center was constructed on a 15.5 ha lot previously used as a thermal power plant operated by the Lopez-owned Manila Electric Railroad and Light Company until its closure in 1994.
 The project was named after James Rockwell, the Meralco's first president.
 The lot is bounded by J.P.
 Rizal Avenue to the north, where it faces the Pasig River, Estrella Street to the east, Rockwell Drive and Amapola Street to the south, and R. Palma Street to the west.
 Rockwell Center began its construction in 1998.
 The architectural firm Skidmore, Owings, Merril (SOM) carried out the design under the direction of former Design Partner Larry Oltmanns.
 Its centerpiece, the Power Plant Mall, opened in December 2000.

 The Rockwell Center includes high-rise office buildings, condominium towers, a law and business school and a shopping mall.
 Among the plans for the area is the Lopez Centre, proposed to have a height of over 1000 feet, which would make it the country's tallest building.
 This design been abandoned in favor of a 19-storey building that will house the Lopez family holdings offices and museum.

 San Miguel Village is a residential subdivision developed by Ayala Corporation along J.P.
 Rizal Avenue and Kalayaan Avenue.
 It is one of the first subdivisions developed by Ayala in Makati.